Muth v. Frank: Federal court standing

 However a closer reading of the decision indicates that standing was another factor.
 Muth and his sister were convicted under State law, and were convicted before the Federal courts ruled in Lawrence v.
 Texas.
 There are only specific circumstances where a federal court may overturn a State decision, and the other legal issue considered was therefore if a federal court could intervene to overturn a State ruling, based on a matter that was a crime at the time of conviction:

 "AEDPA instructs a federal court reviewing a state conviction on habeas review to determine whether the decision of the last state court to adjudicate the merits of the petitioner's claim was reasonably correct as of the time the decision was made.
 As discussed below, only in limited circumstances are legal developments occurring after the state court's decision considered.
 Lawrence was decided after Muth's conviction and the exhaustion of his state post-conviction remedies.
 Muth has not identified, and we have not found, a federal court decision (and certainly not a Supreme Court decision) prior to the Wisconsin Court of Appeals decision in Muth I that even discussed whether criminal penalties for incest might be unconstitutional."

-Reactions

-As legal scholar Matthew Franck observed, the writer of the opinion, Judge Daniel Manion, must have been "desperate to avoid the plain consequences of the [Supreme] Court's recent precedents on sexual liberty."